smitheric95/CSE7343---Semester-Project/README.md

 - change instructions to ./a.out
 - test on server
 - controller:
-    - error check: no priority > 4
 - replace string parameters with const std::string &arg
 - rethink how to handle scheduling
 - clarification on length of digits for error checking
+- remove prev* on CustomQueue